veljkoRad/AI-Project/documentation/DevelopmentTimeline.md

     * moved singlePostData to data folder as single file for better structure.
     * Instaled Swiper for mobile/tablet responsive.
     * Added Carousel and pagination dots ,Explanation in SwiperJS.md.
+    *Changed names of styled components to be realted to component that are located in.

 ### 11.10.2024